department-of-veterans-affairs/va.gov-cms/.github/ISSUE_TEMPLATE/runbook-vamc-facility-duplicate-or-section-change.md

 - [ ] 4.
 Change the VAMC system on the new facility to the old one
 - [ ] 5.
 Update the Menu link (Parent link) on the new facility to the old system (unable to delete it)
 - [ ] 6.
 Check the box under URL alias to **Generate automatic URL alias**
 - [ ] 7.
-Archive the facility with good log message
+Archive the facility with a good log message
 - [ ] 8.
 Manually disable the menu link for this item directly in the system menu

 #### CMS engineer steps (the original facility)